Native Eyewear Highline Review

 While we love the lens quality of the Highlines overall, we did come across one flaw during our testing.
 After several months of use and wear, we noticed that some odd parallel lines appeared along the outside of the right lens.
 They looked like perfectly straight breaks in the lens coloration.
 We're not sure what caused those lines to form, but it does seem to point to a durability or manufacturing issue.
 Even with these lines, we still think the Highlines have great lenses that provide excellent optics.

-Made of thermoplastic, the Highline frames are lightweight and flexible.
-In fact, the next lightest pairs of sunglasses, the Oakley Holbrooks and Costa Hinanos shaved off just 3 grams from the Highline's measly 28 grams.
+Made of thermoplastic, the Highline frames are lightweight and flexible, tipping the scales at a measly 28 grams.
 The extra flex in the frames helps make up for the lack of flexible hinges.
 This is helpful when you accidentally open them with a little too much exuberance or when you run into your sailboat's boom while you're not paying attention.

 The Natives easily withstood all the dropping, cramming, and playing we did over months of hard use with no problem.
 Native also boasts a warranty policy against manufacturing defects that's free for the first year and just $30 for the rest of the life of your shades.
 They also offer $30 repairs for the lifetime of your sunglasses, which is one of the best manufacturer repair deals we came across.

 Though our Highlines worked amazingly well, we did pick up several minor scratches on the Stout Fade frames we tested.
 They don't detract from the glasses performance or appearance though.
-We aren't in love with the standard barrel hinges, and the frames are rather creaky as they bend, which can make cleaning them a bit like an awkward symphony.
+We aren't in love with the standard barrel hinges, and the frames are rather creaky as they bend.
 But overall, we have no real complaints about their performance.

 Style and Versatility